 |Global Procurement Headquarters||Examination of compliance, effectiveness and efficiency in procurement|

 Corporate Ethics and Compliance Committee

-The Corporate Ethics and Compliance Committee, comprised of Canon Inc. board members and executives, convenes every quarter to discuss and approve corporate ethics and compliance policies and measures.
+The Corporate Ethics and Compliance Committee, comprising Canon Inc. board members and executives, convenes every quarter to determine basic policy and measures concerning corporate ethics and compliance.
 Audit & Supervisory Board members attend these meetings as observers.

-At one of the quarterly meetings each year, the Committee invites the presidents of Canon's regional marketing headquarters worldwide as well as Group manufacturing companies worldwide to attend an Expanded Corporate Ethics and Compliance Committee Meeting with the aim of improving compliance awareness throughout the Group.
-At this meeting, compliance policies and measures are discussed and approved, and there is exchange of information concerning such matters.
-There were 90 participants at the 2012 Expanded Corporate Ethics and Compliance Committee Meeting, which focused on strengthening Canon Group compliance and company values.
+At one of the quarterly meetings each year, the committee invites the presidents of Canon's regional marketing headquarters worldwide as well as Group manufacturing companies worldwide to attend an Expanded Corporate Ethics and Compliance Committee Meeting with the aim of improving compliance awareness throughout the Group.
+There were 90 participants at the 2013 Expanded Corporate Ethics and Compliance Committee Meeting, which focused on broadening understanding of Canon's stance toward corporate management.